jlevy/og-equity-compensation/README.md

   in the future, it’s best to know the number of shares that are fully diluted.
 - ☝️ The terminology mentioned here isn’t universally applied.
   It’s worth discussing these terms with your company to be sure you’re on the same page.
+- 🄳 A **capitalization table (or cap table)** is a [table](https://www.investopedia.com/terms/c/capitalization-table.asp) (often a spreadsheet or other official record) that records the ownership stakes, including number and class of shares, of all shareholders in the company.
+  It is updated as stock is granted to new shareholders.

 ### Classes of stock